How To Give Speech Feedback

 Make notes under your various headings while the presentation is in progress.
 Then they can be tidied up and written up in a structured way before providing your guidance.

 If you are looking for a less clinical approach, just sit and listen to the speaker and make a note of anything that stands out.

 You’ll probably have less to say as a result but it will let you focus on what’s made an impression with you.

 Unless you are fairly experienced, it’s probably better to take the first approach and have a prepared list of headings.
 It will help to stop you worrying you might have missed something important.

-Your initial thoughts are likely to be verbal but it’s a good idea to follow it up with written guidance, as it allows the speaker to reflect and look back when developing their next speech.
+Your initial feedback is likely to be verbal but it’s a good idea to follow it up with written guidance, as it allows the speaker to reflect and look back when developing their next speech.